menchel/mtm-ex2/README.md

-Excercie 2 in the course: "introduction to sysyems programing" 234124.
+Excercie 2 in the course: "introduction to systems programing" 234124.